denten-books/plain-text/1-device.md

 > process is encapsulated in a book it is *given*; it can be recapitulated
 > eternally by everybody without the effort of creating anew.
 Once a machine
 > for a certain pattern of performance is invented a certain produce can be
-> turned out in infinite numbers practically without effort [...]
-Once that
+> turned out in infinite numbers practically without the effort of man. [...]
-> miraculous eugenic formula will be found a human society will be given
+> Once that miraculous eugenic formula will be found a human society will be
-> prefect and smooth at birth, like a book off a press [@moreno_who_1953,
+> given prefect and smooth at birth, like a book off a press [@moreno_who_1953,
-> 236].
+> 598].

 Knowledge, in Plato's terms, is thereby replaced with the simulation or imitation [*homoiōmata*] of knowledge [@plato_phaedrus_1999, 482(250a)].
 It is